mucsci-students/2022fa-475-NumpiArcade/README.md

 - Ryan Menow

 ### Download
-Download zip files from this link and extract all, it will give you both mac and window builds https://drive.google.com/file/d/12_tgi_OUjkQ09TI9Qm70kAcwhzhJhXHW/view?usp=share_link
+Download zip file from this link and extract all, it will give you both mac and window builds https://drive.google.com/file/d/12_tgi_OUjkQ09TI9Qm70kAcwhzhJhXHW/view?usp=share_link

 ### Windows